technonine/room_analysis/README.md

 `pixel_functions.py` has the actual functions used, in case one wants to audit them.
 `test.py` has a variety of functions to test the output of functions and other information.

+# folder locallity
+it is important that the script and any pictures used are located in the same folder.